Superjoa10/Mluz.db-projects/README.md

 *Main branch uses Selenium for the whatsapp automation.*

 PYAUTOGUI takes control of the computers mouse, making it so that the automation is the only thing your computer is doing.
-Selenium let's you do other stuff while the automation runs, if the computer can run it.
+Selenium let's you do other stuff while the automation runs, if the computer can run it smoothly.

 # Python Files: